 Lyophyllum semitale grp - smells farinaceous and eventually turns black wherever handled.
 May or may not cluster, come in all sizes.
 There are up to 17 species in this group!

 Calocybe - known as the colourful Lyophyllums.
 Their pretty colours make them distinctive.
 Not usually hygrophanous.
 Usually <5cm.
 Attempts to move some species into Rugosomyces are unnecessary, as they all properly belong in Calocybe.

 Tephrocybe, etc. - difficult to ID small (usually <2.5cm) mushrooms also related to Lyophyllum.
 The caps are hygrophanous.
-They are parasitic and have spiny spores.
-(T. rancida, perhaps the only true Tephrocybe, is not parasitic, has smooth spores, is not related and will need a new name).
-The others are related, but have been given new names by some.
-Ironically, none of these will be left in Tephrocybe.
+They are mostly parasitic and have spiny spores.
+(T. rancida, perhaps the only true Tephrocybe, is not parasitic and has smooth spores).
 They can be mistaken for Mycena, Rhodocybe or a host of other things.

-T. tylicolor (Sagaranells tylicolor) - notched, on the ground, rotting flesh or feces.
+Sagaranella tylicolor (T. tylicolor) - notched, on the ground, rotting flesh or feces.
 Mushroom without strong odor.

 Other miscellaneous collybioid mushrooms: